xs-es/Xs-Chrome-Extenion-Generator/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments
-- Inspired by the need for a simple Chrome extension template.
+- This project was created to streamline the development process for Chrome extensions and help developers get started quickly.